-All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Head.
-Where there are concerns allegations about the headteacher this should be referred to the chair of governors.
-In a situation where there is a conflict of interest in reporting the matter to the Head, this should be reported directly to the Local Authority Designated Officer (LADO).
+If staff have a safeguarding concern or an allegation of harming or posing a risk of harm to children is made about another member of staff then this should be reported without delay to the Headteacher.
+Where there are concerns/allegations about the Headteacher this should be referred to the Chair of Governors.
+In a situation where there is a conflict of interest in reporting the matter to the headteacher this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
-Any such cases are held in a secure place with minimal relevant staff access (The Head and DSL).
+Please see the school's Whistleblowing Policy.